thycotic/ac-docs/admin/users/index.md

 Detailed step by step instructions are provided when __ΟΚΤΑ__ option is selected from the __Select import type__ drop down menu.

-### Delete All LDAP Users

-Requirements: You must have imported users from LDAP to perform this action.
-See in __Import Users from LDAP__ for more info.

-If you wish to delete every user that has been previously imported from LDAP, click the __Delete All LDAP Users__ button.
-We strongly advise you to use this option only when it’s really necessary and in cases of a faulty or mistaken LDAP import.

 >**Caution**: Users are going to be deleted permanently!

 ### Import Users from CSV